Help Save the Monarch Butterfly - Plant Milkweed

 Butterflies are less plentiful than they used to be and many species are now endangered.
-Specifically, the beautiful Monarch butterfly has drastically declined in numbers over the past few years.
+Specifically, the beautiful Monarch butterfly has drastically declined in numbers over the past decade.
+The Monarch butterfly relies entirely on Milkweed for survival, which is now at critical levels.
 Construction, development, freak weather patterns, and even general lawn care are destroying the butterflies’ habitat, and killing millions of helpless caterpillars and butterflies.

 The Monarch needs your help!
 Plant Milkweed everywhere.

 Milkweeds are the only host, or larval, plant that the female Monarch and Queen butterflies seek out to lay their eggs on along their migratory route.
 The caterpillars that hatch remain on the Milkweed plants and eat the leaves until they enter the pupal (cocoon) stage.
 Once the metamorphosis is complete, a new, magnificent butterfly emerges.
 When the Milkweed plants are in bloom, the adult butterflies are attracted to the nectar.
 As well, milkweed helps sustain bees and hummingbirds.

 Milkweeds are now at critical levels along the Monarch’s 3000-mile long migration route (from southern Canada to central Mexico).
 Since the Monarch relies entirely on Milkweed for survival, they need your assistance now.
 You can help preserve this precious miracle of nature by planting Milkweed and asking your friends to do the same.
 If possible, we should have at least one Milkweed plant in every yard.